meleksterling-sudo/gemeos-gold-pipeline/gold-pipeline.md

 I stopped trading.
 The stress wasn't worth it.
 But I still had capital sitting there doing nothing — and that bothered me too.

-Someone sent me a link to an AI algorithm that trades Gold.
+Someone sent me a link to an AI algorithm named Gemeos that trades Gold.
 I was tired enough that I actually read the whole thing instead of dismissing it.

 Two years of verified trades.
 Third-party verified on MyFXBook — not a pitch deck, actual trade history anyone can look up.
 Only 1 losing month across 24 months.
 All the drawdown numbers, right there.